haka-security/haka/doc/user/workshop/hellopacket.rst

 .. code-block:: lua

     haka.rule{
-        hook = ipv4.events.receive_packet,
+        on = ipv4.events.receive_packet,
         eval = function (pkt)
             -- Do some check on pkt and react if necessary end
     }

 Each dissector will trigger its own events.
-The event you hook to determines the arguments passed to the ``eval`` function.
+The event you attach to determines the arguments passed to the ``eval`` function.
 You can find a full list of the available events and their arguments in the documentation.

 .. seealso:: `Ipv4 <../../../modules/protocol/ipv4/doc/ipv4.html>`_ where
     you will find the event list of ipv4 dissector.